dilshanwn/MovieTicketsNotifierV3/app/README.md

 # TODO
-app (TODO)- contains the android app that uses the function app as the backend
+app (TODO)- contains the  app that uses the function app as the backend